 Professor Alan Winfield, of the University of the West of England, is starting to bridge this gap, but he himself again comes from a roboticist perspective.
 We need philosophers working alongside technologists for new answers to be discovered.

-Secondly, we need to address the most common fear when robots are discussed: the loss of employment.
+, we need to address the most common fear when robots are discussed: the loss of employment

-When Theresa May speaks about artificial intelligence ‘for all our people’, she could begin a nuanced discussion on how we can ensure that the incredible power that artificial intelligence brings is leveraged to bring societal benefits, not just short-term gains for small groups.
+speaks about artificial intelligence ‘for all our people’, she could begin a nuanced discussion on how we can ensure that the incredible power that artificial intelligence brings is leveraged to bring societal benefits, not just short-term gains for small groups

 We need to ask ourselves just what widespread artificial intelligence looks like: how we can utilise it to help society, reduce inequality, and ensure that access is not limited to the few who exploit their power.